How to Deal with Exam Stress? Tips for Parents to Help Your Teenager

-Created by Dr Roma Kumar Updated on Mar 02, 2017
+Created by Dr Roma Kumar Updated on Aug 20, 2021

 Late night study, revisions, group study – students deal with exam preparation in different ways.
 And their responses to stress generated during this period leading to the time when the results are declared are different as well.
 At times, the pressure of exams can lead a child towards contemplating extreme steps.
-We spoke to Dr Roma Kumar, Clinical Psychologist to find answers about how to deal with stress, and how parents can be more supportive to their children during this phase.
+We spoke to Dr. Roma Kumar, Clinical Psychologist to find answers about how to deal with stress, and how parents can be more supportive of their children during this phase.
 Excerpts:

 Growing up/teenage is rather stressful in many ways for the current generation.
 Children and teenagers go through different kinds of emotional pain, which they are unable to express and have difficulty in resolving their conflicts.
 Each child is different and his or her ability to cope with difficult situations also differs.

 A teenager who is contemplating to take extreme steps may be feeling enormously worried, terrified and distraught with negative thoughts.
 They might feel confined, confused, embarrassed, powerless and hopeless.
 While such feelings and thoughts surround children’s mind, they get desperate to escape from their unbearable, intolerable feelings that they term as “emotional suffering”.
 They feel trapped and are unable to deal with their thoughts and look for solutions.
-The intensity of the emotional pain either distorts or colours their thought process and cripples them in thinking positively.
+The intensity of the emotional pain either distorts or colors their thought process and cripples them in thinking positively.
 In turn, such thoughts also inhibit them to look for support.

-How can parents or friends of the child gauge that something is amiss and they need to seek help?
+How Can Parents or friends of the child gauge that something is amiss and they need to seek help?

 Another watch out could be when your child consistently complains of aches and pains, which may not have a medical cause.
 Then you may need to seek help from professionals.
 They may be low on energy and show a drop in their ability to concentrate.
 At times, children threaten to run away from home.
 Attention must be immediately paid when such instances arise.
 They might have difficulty sleeping.
 They may be overly irritable or remain in an angry mood.
 At other times they may get easily frustrated and have angry outbursts with no obvious reason.
-Children tend to withdraw from socialising and interacting with parents or they may interact with few selected people.
+Children tend to withdraw from socializing and interacting with parents or they may interact with a few selected people.

-When a parent sees behavioural changes in his teenager, they need to talk to a specialist immediately.
-Even if the behavioural changes are transitory in nature, they need to be addressed.
+When a parent sees behavioral changes in his teenager, they need to talk to a specialist immediately.
+Even if the behavioral changes are transitory in nature, they need to be addressed.
 As a parent, you may sit down with your child and spend time chatting, without nagging and being judgmental.
 Maybe your child is going through a rough phase, and he needs your support.
 Encourage him to talk and involve him in various activities and discussions.
-Initially your child may be hesitant to talk and may show reluctance.
+Initially, your child may be hesitant to talk and may show reluctance.
 Do not lose hope or get angry.
 Your child may have difficulty opening up for shame or guilt or for the fear of being misunderstood.

 As a parent, your instinct will alarm you with his altered behaviours.
 Children do not like to believe they are depressed for fear of label and increased feelings of inadequacy.